magicmitra/MaryJaneLounge/README.md

 Components:
 - MenuItem: has image, item name, item price, order button.
 Must have the ability to add and delete items to the cart.
 - Cart (rendered on button click): Renders the contents inside the Redux store cart.
 Cart Items can be deleted with the press of a button.
+- Quantity: child of any component who needs quantity displayed.
 - Check: ordered from cart moves to the check.

 ## Carts